NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 How do I distribute slurm scripts on different nodes?
 """""""""""""""""""""""""""""""""""""""""""""""""""""

 By default the slurm sbatch job lands on a single node.
-You can distribute the scripts to run on different nodes by using the :option:`sbatch --exclusive` flag.
+You can distribute the scripts to run on different nodes by using the ``sbatch --exclusive`` flag.
 The easiest solution would probably be to submit the job with an exclusive option, for example,

 .. code-block:: shell